szczyglis-dev/py-gpt/README.md

 ## Memory (inline)

-The **Memory (inline)** plugin provides project-aware long-term memory for conversations.
-It maintains a compact memory that can be updated automatically and a separate raw key/value store for explicitly saved information.
-Global memory and per-project memories are isolated from each other, and the plugin works independently of the `Tools` switch.
+The **Memory (inline)** plugin provides three separate memory scopes/mechanisms:

+- **Compact long-term memory** — one global memory outside projects and one isolated memory per project.
+It can be updated automatically with the configured memory model and is intended for durable reusable state rather than routine chat details.
+- **Keyed memory** — raw key/value records stored exactly as supplied.
+Keys are isolated between global and per-project scope and are retrieved explicitly with `memory_key_*` tools.
+- **Conversation continuation notes** — compact `memory_ctx` notes tied to exactly one conversation.
+They are separate from global/project memory and are intended to preserve goals, constraints, decisions, completed work, important findings and pending work across context-window trimming.

+The plugin works independently of the global `Tools` switch.
+Its compact-memory options include the update model, maximum memory size, refinement of manual `memory_add`, automatic attachment of global/project memory, and optional searching of keyed-memory content.
+Auto-attach applies only to compact global/project memory; keyed records and conversation notes are not automatically appended by those plugin options.

+Conversation-note tools are `memory_ctx_get()`, `memory_ctx_add(text)` and `memory_ctx_replace(text)`.
+With **experimental Advanced context handling**, PyGPT core can maintain the same conversation notes automatically during checkpoints.
+In Chat with Agents those core context tools remain available when advanced handling is enabled even if the optional Memory plugin is disabled.

-For configuration options, memory scopes, automatic updates, and the complete reference for `memory_*` and `memory_key_*` tools, see the full documentation:
+For full configuration details and the complete `memory_*`, `memory_key_*`, and `memory_ctx_*` tool reference, see:

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#memory-inline